mutating/skelet/README.md

 - [ ] The ability to set a callback to change any of the fields + a mutex to a mutable field to ensure thread safety)
 - [ ] A separate mutex for each field
 - [ ] Checking fields for conflicts
+- [ ] Secret fields
+- [ ] The ability to disable type checking for a class through class arguments
 - [ ] The specified sections in the `pyproject.toml` file
 - [ ] One or more separate `toml` files
 - [ ] The ability to share a single mutex into several fields